Kaushik-Iyer/node-docker/README.md

 -Using watchtower to automate the pulling from dockerhub or github in the production environment, on the event of any file updating in the development environment

+-Navigating and using different features of the digital ocean CLI